mwaqasbhati/WBSwipeableCell/README.md

 #### Vertical

-For Vertical menu layout, we need to implement one optional delegate method of 'MenuViewDelegate' protocol which is given below
+For Vertical menu layout, we need to implement one optional delegate method of `MenuViewDelegate` protocol which is given below

 ````swift
 func menuView(_ view: MenuView, menuLayoutForRowAtIndexPath indexPath: IndexPath) -> MenuLayout {